twagar11/ansible-labs/4-playbooks-and-roles.md

 The Ansible debugger is an incredibly powerful tool and you should learn to make effective use of it, especially as your playbook complexity grows.
-This concludes our practical look at the various aspects of playbook design---in the next section, we\'ll take a look at the ways in which you can integrate Git source code management into your playbooks.
+This concludes our practical look at the various aspects of playbook design -- in the next section, we\'ll take a look at the ways in which you can integrate Git source code management into your playbooks.